 Do I have to participate in the Match if I am applying to OB/GYN?

 Yes.
 Regardless of the application process or service required by programs, applicants applying to OB/GYN will still participate in the Main Residency Match to obtain their residency positions.

-Yes.
-Although changes to the application and recruitment process will not begin until September 2024, NRMP policy requires that all programs inform applicants about the specific application service or process they intend to use beginning with the 2024 Main Residency Match and for SOAP.
 In addition, the NRMP’s Registration, Ranking, and Results system (R3) will be updated for the 2024 Main Residency Match to require programs to identify all of the application services they will accept for the transition cycle.
 This will ensure transparency and allow applicants to prepare accordingly, regardless of the application process the programs require.

 Can programs use more than one application service?

 NRMP policy does not prohibit programs from utilizing more than one application service or process.
 NRMP will require programs to notify applicants, at the beginning of the application and recruitment season, which application service or process they intend to use for both Main Residency Match and SOAP.

 How will I know which application service to use if I register to participate in SOAP only?

 Programs will be required to disclose to applicants, at the start of recruitment, the application service or process they will require for the Main Residency Match and Supplemental Offer and Acceptance Program (SOAP).
 The NRMP R3 system also will identify the program’s selections and expects programs to clearly communicate that information and make it readily available to applicants as they prepare for their participation in the Main Residency Match and/or SOAP.
 Programs should consider how best to share their preferred application service or process to applicants at the start of the recruitment season, including making information available on the program’s website or placing the information prominently in recruitment materials.

 # # #